A description of the features of Dead Link Checker can be found here.

 Our server is currently located in the US, so if there is a problem accessing your site from there, or if your site

-serves different content depending on (for example) the geo-location of the requester or its user-agent, then you may see errors being reported.
+serves different content depending on (for example) the geo-location of the requester, or its user-agent or IP address, then you may see errors being reported.

 Some web browsers will automatically correct URLs which are actually invalid.
 For example, URLs are not allowed to contain a backslash '\' character.
 Chrome and IE seem to silently convert it to a forward slash '/' but other browsers do not.
 Dead Link Checker will flag such URLs as errors.